This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 Robot importer wizard

 Open the Robot Importer tool and select the input file.
-You should find it in your ROS 2 install folder: /opt/ros/${ROS_DISTRO}/share/turtlebot4_description/urdf/standard/turtlebot4.urdf.xacro is a default path.
+You should find it in your ROS 2 install folder.
+By default, the file is located in the path: /opt/ros/${ROS_DISTRO}/share/turtlebot4_description/urdf/standard/turtlebot4.urdf.xacro.
 Next, switch off the first two toggles, as in the picture below.

 Turtlebot tutorial